-In March 2023, Regeneron, our sole supplier of ARCALYST drug substance, initiated a technology transfer related to the manufacturing process of ARCALYST drug substance.
-We plan to collaborate with Regeneron to identify, qualify and contract with a new CDMO who will serve as the new manufacturer of ARCALYST drug substance and new contract testing labs ("CTLs") who will serve as the new testing labs of ARCALYST drug substance and drug product.
+In March 2023, Regeneron, our sole supplier of ARCALYST drug substance, initiated a technology transfer related to the manufacturing process of ARCALYST drug substance and the analytical testing methods of ARCALYST drug substance and drug product.
+We plan to collaborate with Regeneron to qualify and contract with a new CDMO who will serve as the new manufacturer of ARCALYST drug substance and new contract testing labs ("CTLs") who will serve as the new testing labs of ARCALYST drug substance and drug product.

-Pharmaceutical development and manufacture requires significant expertise and capital investment and biologics, in particular, can be complex and difficult to manufacture.
-Any CDMO that we select would need to demonstrate an ability to meet our requirements regarding production costs and yields, process controls, quality control, quality assurance, data integrity and cGMP compliance, among other factors.
-We would also need to source sufficient raw materials to facilitate new manufacturing, which may be affected by supply chain disruptions, materials shortages or an inability to negotiate satisfactory terms with suppliers.
-As part of the manufacturing technology transfer, we would also need to transfer the methods for testing ARCALYST drug substance and drug product to new CTLs.
-Finding a suitable CDMO and CTLs may be a time-consuming and difficult task that will take significant time and focus from our management and technical teams.
+Pharmaceutical development, manufacture and analytical testing requires significant expertise and capital investment, and the manufacture and testing of biologics, in particular, can be complex and difficult.
+While we have selected a replacement CDMO and replacement CTLs, we are still in the early stages of the technology transfer process and still must determine whether such CDMO and CTLs can meet our requirements regarding production costs and yields, process controls, quality control, quality assurance, data integrity and cGMP compliance, among other factors.
+We would also need to source sufficient raw materials to facilitate new manufacturing and analytical testing, which may be affected by supply chain disruptions, materials shortages or an inability to negotiate satisfactory terms with suppliers.

+The technology transfer process is a time-consuming and difficult task that may require significant time and focus from our management and technical teams.
 Further, because of the complexities of this process, the technology transfer may be subject to substantial delay, which could materially harm our business and operations.